Moving into your new home

 You will be asked to sign a new tenancy before you move in.
 This is a legal document and you should read it carefully so you understand the conditions before you sign it.
 The most common tenancies are:

-- Starter: like an assured shorthold tenancy but converts to an assured tenancy after one year as long as you have adhered to the conditions in the tenancy.
+- Starter: it is like an assured shorthold tenancy but converts to an assured tenancy after one year as long as you have adhered to the conditions in the tenancy.
 We may extend a starter tenancy by six months if we have concerns about how the tenancy is being conducted.

 - Assured: this is a life-time tenancy and can only be ended by mutual agreement or a court order.